Specs & Mods

 HALOTRON fire extinguisher.

 English Racing SLR 2.2 liter (short-long-rod).
-Wiseco reduced compression height HD pistons for 2.2 liter, 9:1 compression ratio , 153mm R&R rods, 94mm stroke Eagle crank, Kiggly Racing Main Girdle.
+Wiseco reduced compression height HD pistons for 2.2 liter, 9:1 compression ratio , 153mm R&R rods (steel, not aluminum, according to Myles at ER), 94mm stroke Eagle crank, Kiggly Racing Main Girdle.

 English Racing "Stage 5" race ported cylinder head, o-ringed, GSC super alloy valves 1mm oversize, GSC no-tick lifters.